theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/google-cloud-storage/settings.md

 Writes extraction data of a single extraction to multiple files in Google Cloud Storage.
 Each filename is appended by *_part[nnn]*.
 In case of .csv files, the file size is determined by the value set in *Max.
 CSV file size*.

 **Max.
 CSV file size** <br>
-Maximum size of a .csv file stored in an Azure storage account.
+Maximum size of a .csv file stored in the Google Cloud Storage account.

 {: .box-note }
 **Note:** The option *Max.
 CSV file size* does not apply to gzip files.
 The size of a gzipped file cannot be determined in advance.